coffebar/dotfiles/README.md

 <details><summary><h2>Interesting features</h2></summary>

+#### i3

+- Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
+Split direction depends on the currently focused window dimensions.

 - Some of wm's binds improved by Lua script.
 Lua has more flexibility than i3config syntax.
 I like to switch automatically to the appropriate workspace after opening programs using a keyboard shortcut.

-- ``Alt + f`` open a file manager in that directory what was found in clipboard.
-For example, if you copied a file from some program, you can open its directory just by pressing this shortcut.

 - ``Super + ` `` open ssh servers menu to connect.

 - ``Super + \ `` open fuzzy finder to search for local text files in the home directory to edit in Neovim.

-- Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
-Split direction depends on the currently focused window dimensions.

-- Neovim [opens](https://github.com/coffebar/dotfiles/blob/master/.config/nvim/lua/commands.lua) popular image formats in external viewer ([pix](https://github.com/linuxmint/pix)) instead of binary view.

 - Automatic tiling freed up ``Super + H`` shortcut.
 So I'm using HJKL to navigate inside WM.

 - UI scale options depends on current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.

+#### Common

+- ``Alt + f`` open a file manager in that directory what was found in clipboard.
+For example, if you copied a file from some program, you can open its directory just by pressing this shortcut.

+- Neovim [opens](https://github.com/coffebar/dotfiles/blob/master/.config/nvim/lua/commands.lua) popular image formats in external viewer ([pix](https://github.com/linuxmint/pix)) instead of binary view.

 - Mouse side buttons bound to copy and paste in graphics applications.
 Although I try to use the mouse less, it's useful for (web)apps with mouse-centric UI.